rust-lang/rust/text/0000-trait-alias.md

 # Alternatives
 [alternatives]: #alternatives

+- Should we use `type` as the keyword instead of `trait`?

+    `type Foo = Bar;` already creates an alias `Foo` that can be used as a trait object.

+    If we used `type` for the keyword, this would imply that `Foo` could also be used as a bound as well.
+If we use `trait` as proposed in the body of the RFC, then `type Foo = Bar;` and `trait Foo = Bar;` _both_ create an alias for the object type, but only the latter creates an alias that can be used as a bound, which is a confusing bit of redundancy.

+    However, this mixes the concepts of types and traits, which are different, and allows nonsense like `type Foo = Rc<i32> + f32;` to parse.

 - It’s possible to create a new trait that derives the trait to alias, and provide a universal `impl`:

     ```rust